 2. Multiple copies of your resume

 A couple of copies might get lost, or you might end up being drawn to companies that weren’t on your original list.
-It’s better to be over-prepared than to have to tell a hiring manager that while you’re interested in their business, you ran out of resumes.
+Being over-prepared is better than telling a recruiter that while you’re interested in their business, you ran out of resumes.
+It’s not uncommon to apply for jobs on the spot, so bring a list of professional references as well.

-If you’re applying for different kinds of positions, either prepare a general resume like the one below or write several resumes targeted at each role you’re interested in.
+If you’re applying for different kinds of positions, either write a general resume like the one below or write several resumes targeted at each role you’re interested in.

 3. A notebook or a phone